v74c63t/ani-app/README.md

 * Allow users to click on genres on show detail page to go to search page for that genre
 * Have a search page that allows users to search for shows with some query
 * Search result page should include some pagination
+* Users should be able to view their watch list and complete list with favorite shows being pushed towards the top of each respective list

 ### 2. Screen Archetypes